NTUDeepSpeed/Recruitment_Hackathon_2627/README.md

       ```
       **CTRL+C** after everything is done to stop the docker containers

-    - Run this script to start docker container
+    - Run this script to start the docker containers
       ```sh
       ./run_docker_containers_mac.sh
       ```